Febinfj/cl-dop-setupgit/README.md

 # cl-dop-setupgit
-🌐 Simple HTML Web App
+🌐 Simple HTML Web App.

 This is a basic sample web application created using plain HTML.

 It serves as a starting point for web development or GitHub project setup.

 📁 Project Structure